data-driven-forms/react-forms/README.md

 ### Correct commit message

-A correct commit message is important, because we are using [semantic release](https://github.com/semantic-release/commit-analyzer) to automatically releease new versions.
+A correct commit message is important, because we are using [nx release](https://nx.dev/features/manage-releases) with conventional commits to automatically release new versions.
 These messages are also used in our release notes, so other users can see what is being changed.

 **My change introduces a new feature**